-The U.S. has no clear dose guidelines for CTs, and no medical or governmental organizations collect and report radiation data.
+The United States has no clear dose guidelines for CTs, and no medical or governmental organizations collect and report radiation data.
 Why do physicians order so many CT scans?
 Some may fear malpractice suits if they fail to discover a rare condition or injury.
 Others profit from the procedure.
 In 2006, cardiologists earned about 36 percent of their Medicare revenues from CT scanners and other imaging devices.1

-We recommend: If a physician orders a CT study for you, ask whether it’s absolutely necessary.
+If a physician orders a CT study for you, ask whether it’s absolutely necessary.
 Could you wait and have another, or follow-up, physical exam rather than the CT?
 Could you have an MRI, ultrasound, or plain-film X-ray instead?
 (MRIs and ultrasound are not harmful, and plain-film X-rays expose one to much less radiation than CT scans).

 Let your health providers know you’re concerned about radiation exposure, and make sure the lowest radiation dose is used.
 Request a radiation shield for your breasts, thyroid (neck), and pelvis.
 If you’re pregnant, do not have a CT scan unless it is a matter of life and death.
 Obtain a digital version of your scan, so the test won’t have to be repeated elsewhere.
 And, record the dose of radiation you received, and show it to your health care providers.1 Remember, radiation exposure is cumulative, and the more exposure you’ve had, the higher your risk of developing radiation-induced cancer.